What's the craic? My name is Deirdre π

 Further south still, a popular hike leads above cliffs and seabirds from the Victorian seaside resort of Bray to the picturesque harbour town of Greystones.
 Both Bray and Greystones have DART train stations and loads of great food options.

-For more destination ideas, read our dedicated blog Dublin from the Dart.
+For more destination ideas, read our dedicated blog: 7 Easy Dublin Day Trips By Rail, Bus Or Tram

 We recommend a visit to Dublin museums.
 Best news?
 Nearly all have free admission.